Pinecone & Pony: Production

 Cartoonist Kate Beaton published the webcomic Hark!
 A Vagrant from 2008 to 2018 with a variety of characters, one of which was a fat, farting pony.
-This pony later played a central role in Beaton's 2015 children's book The Princess and the Pony; about a warrior princess named Princess Pinecone who receives a pony as a birthday gift.
+This pony later played a central role in Beaton's 2015 children's book The Princess and the Pony, about a warrior princess named Princess Pinecone who receives a pony as a birthday gift.

 Beaton was approached several years later by First Generation Films, a production company out of Toronto, asking for the rights to the show to option it (in partnership with DreamWorks Animation) to different streaming services.
 The show was eventually picked up by Apple TV+ as the platform began to roll out children's programming.

 Beaton is listed on the project as Executive Producer along with Christina Piovesan, Mackenzie Lush and showrunner Stephanie Kaliner.
 While Beaton worked on the show from her home in Mabou, Nova Scotia, animation was handled by Atomic Cartoons of Ottawa.
-The cast of included Maria Nash as the title character, Alicia Richardson, Andy Hull, Rachel House, Thom Allison, Chase W. Dillon and Viola Abley.
+The cast included Maria Nash as the title character, Alicia Richardson, Andy Hull, Rachel House, Thom Allison, Chase W. Dillon and Viola Abley.
 Following the release of Season 1, Back Lot Music released a new song called "Warrior" written by Greg Alsop and performed by Tasha Peter.